 Your camper will always be kept busy, so if you can’t get directly through to them you can leave a message and they will ensure your child gives you a call back.

 Safety is of prime importance at Delphi Resort.
 “We consider this to be our single most important responsibility from the moment your child arrives until they depart.
 We are proud of our safety record and all staff are trained to think and act “safety first.”
 We provide 24 hr supervision and have a comprehensive safety statement available on request”.

-Adventure Camps will run on selected dates from 7th July – 11th August 2019, and you can choose from a 7, 5 or 3 day residential camp or just book in for one day.
+Adventure Camps will run on selected dates from 28th June 2020 to 9th August 2020, and you can choose from a 7, 5 or 3 day residential camp or just book in for one day.
 Click here to book now*!
 Or call +353 (0)95 42208 for more information.